“Here's the guest room!"

 “You.”

-"–are us, public video distribution officers.
-In six years, I have restored 5000 files."
+“–are us, the public video distribution officers.
+In six years, I have restored 5000 files.”

-From her stone seat, Terra proudly puffed out her chest.
-Diode looked at her admiringly with an ‘Ooh’ and clapped.
+From her stone seat, Terra proudly puffed her chest.
+Diode oohed at her with an admiring look and clapped.

-"So, it's like I thought, a job where you're paid to look at pictures."
+“So, it's like I thought, it's a job where you're paid to look at pictures.”

 “Well, yes, but you still don't get it!
 You try too.
 Pick one of the unidentified files.”